gatsby-tv/dapper/README.md

 ## Usage

 In order to use dapper, first set the desired values in the configuration file.
 An example configuration file can be found [here](https://github.com/gatsby-tv/dapper/blob/main/configuration.toml.example).
-After it has been configured, place the configuration file in the same folder as the dapper executable, and run it with `dapper daemon`.
+After it has been configured, place the configuration file in the same folder as the dapper executable, and run it with `dapper`.
+Dapper will then start listening for requests.

-Note: On Windows, this requires using Command Prompt or Powershell to launch the application.
+### Command Line Options

-After the daemon has been started, videos can be uploaded by creating a TOML file describing the information about the video and feeding that into dapper.
-An example video data file can be found [here](https://github.com/gatsby-tv/dapper/blob/main/test-video.toml.example).
-To feed it into dapper, simply run `dapper upload <video TOML file>`.
+- `-p` - Port for dapper to listen for requests on.

 ## Building